olivia-em/docblog/src/cyw/week3.md

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/decode2.2/index.html">Decode 2.2</a>

-I didn't really struggle with understanding these two sketches because they are a lot like 1. the sketch I made last
+I didn't really struggle with understanding these two sketches because they are a lot like 1. the sketch I made last week and 2. a patternmaker I made in ICM last semester.
+I repurposed one of my sketches from last week that also used createGraphic to fill in the half circles for 2.2.

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/recode2.1/index.html">Recode 2.1</a>

-So for this one, I understood conceptually what was happening, but I didn't realize the lines draw would be so much smaller.
-Therefore, I didn't realize the line would be very smooth.
-I added noise to change the color.
-However, I don't fully understand why the gradient seems to be across the canvas rather than following the line.
-I thought it looked cool;
-a happy accident.
+It was really refreshing to see a piece from the slides and know exactly how to code it.
+It was really quick, especially using Decode 2.1 as a framework.

 ##### <a target="_blank" href="https://olivia-em.github.io/codeyourway/recode2.2/index.html">Recode 2.2</a>

-Doing this assignment was really tough because noise is so hard on my computing power.
-I accidentally made my app storage overload because I had it looping in a non-optimized fashion.
-I also wasn't really sure what I wanted to do.
-I want to get into glitch art so I thought I could have noise change a bunch of grid squares, like pixels.
-But, I kinda got lost in the sauce for a while, and nothing I did really made me happy.
-I ended up with this; not really sure how I got here.
-I just kept changing variables and adding functions until I thought it looked cool.
+After using Github Copilot, I feel a lot better about my understanding of code.
+I wanted the designs to swap places, and when I gave my initial few prompts, it just kept giving me code that didn't work.
+When I would ask it to change things, it just wrote more functions that also didn't do what I visually wanted to do.
+However, I knew a better way of structuring the code / a different method and eventually had the AI start from scratch and gave it prompted for specifically that method.
+I was sort of testing the AI to see if it would try different methods on its own after I said something wasn't working, but very often it wouldn't change much and gave me code that didn't work or didn't even adhere to my prompts in the strictest sense.
+I can definitely see how AI needs to be used by people who understand what they want and know how to ask for it.